-10 Stunning Red Flower Plants
+10 Best Small Red Flower Plants

-#1.
-Begonia ‘Dragon Wing’
+1. Begonia ‘Dragon Wing’

-#2.
-Geranium ‘Sizzle Red’
+2. Geranium ‘Sizzle Red’

-#3.
-Salvia ‘Hot Lips’
+3. Salvia ‘Hot Lips’

 Salvia ‘Hot Lips’ plant is a real show-off!
 It grows cute little flowers that look like candy-striped lips – half bright red, half clean white.
 Bees and butterflies around it all day long.
 You can freely stick it in a sunny spot, give it sips of water when the mud feels dry, by taking little care it will produce for months.